Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 Courts care about workability and stability, not long emotional arguments in text messages.

-If you think you need enforcement or a modification, talk with counsel first so you do not accidentally create a new problem while trying to fix the old one.
+If you think enforcement or modification is needed, get guidance before creating a new problem while trying to fix the old one.